JuanIrache/nephews/README.md

 ## To-Do

-- Music between voice sentence
 - Warning "overseas numbers while testing"
 - Different colors for links vs normal text
+- Mobile sizes
+- Favicons and some restyling
 - Handle cors
+- Real voice with music
+- Better about page
 - Better error handling
-- Mobile sizes
-- Favicons and some restyling
+- Add terms and conditions
+- Add deploy script
+- Test with real people
 - Classify calls and providers by topic and language
-- Add terms and conditions
 - Better id and keys management
 - Protect from brute force
 - Protect from smsing/calling expensive numbers